desihub/desitemplate/README.rst

     Contains C/C++ code.

 You should only create the directories you actually need.
-For example, if you are writing a pure Python package, you don't need the src directory.
+For example, if you are writing a pure Python product, you don't need the src directory.

 Top-level Files
 ---------------